Coronavirus (COVID-19): the latest updates

 Although there is no known transmission of COVID-19 through organ donation, as patients who need a transplant have to be immuno-suppressed, any risks need to be minimised as much as possible.

 Dr Dale Gardiner, National Clinical Lead for Organ Donation and Transplantation at NHS Blood and Transplant said:

 “We know this remains a worrying time for anyone waiting for an organ transplant.
-With a great team effort across the NHS, deceased organ donation and transplant activity continued for the most urgent patients during the first wave of COVID-19 and returned to pre-COVID levels in the summer, with all transplant centres reopening.
+With a great team effort across the NHS, deceased organ donation and transplant activity continued for the most urgent patients during the first and second waves of COVID-19 and we have now returned to pre-COVID levels with all transplant centres reopening and once again, performing lifesaving transplants to patients most in need.

 Lisa Burnapp, Clinical Lead for Living Donation said: